shimyook/shimyook.github.io/_pages/about.md

 For more details on my work see my publications.

-For any questions feel free to contact me on simchan.yook@colostate.edu
+For any questions feel free to contact me on syook@mit.edu